ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ---
 hide:
   - footer
-title: Deploying Django
+title: Deploying Learning Log
 ---

-# Deploying Django
+# Deploying Learning Log

 Building a Django project that works on your system is satisfying, but it gets even more satisfying when you see your site deployed where anyone can access it.

-In the second half of Chapter 20, the book walks you through the process of deploying to the hosting company Platform.sh.
+In the second half of Chapter 20, the book walks you through the process of deploying Learning Log to the hosting company Platform.sh.
 That company has rebranded as [Upsun](https://upsun.com), and they've changed their approach to deployment somewhat.
 The printed instructions no longer work for deployment, but the instructions here are fully up to date.
 If you run into any steps that don't seem to work, please [reach out](../contact.md) and I will update these instructions.
 Thank you!

 ## Making an Upsun Account

 To make an account, go to [https://upsun.com](https://upsun.com) and click the Free Trial button.
 Currently, Upsun offers a 15-day free trial.
+At the time of this writing, a credit card is not required to use the free trial.

 ## Flex and Fixed plans